ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

 ```
 - The inner match is promoted to the root grid.
 - The original outer tag is preserved as a child under the promoted tag (the ancestor clone step).
 - Because an ancestor shared the tag, `done` stops further passes after this promotion.
+That guard prevents repeatedly flipping the two tags back and forth.
+- Variants to test: add a third nested `Tag` to confirm only one promotion occurs when a same-named ancestor exists.

 ### 4) Grid Merge with Existing Hierarchy (corrected)
 **Before** (select any `tag` cell; grandparent grid is `main`):